Elkhorn Wildlife Area Visitors' Guide

 - Campfires or open burning is prohibited except at campsites.
 Open fires are prohibited during designated fire closures.

-- The use of ATVs, motorcycles, or snowmobiles is prohibited on all area lands except for administrative use or by permit.
+- The use of ATVs, motorcycles, or snowmobiles is prohibited on all area lands except for administrative use.

 - A permit is require to remove firewood, cut trees, dig or remove artifacts or archeological specimens, minerals, sand, gravel, rock or any other material.